ratope/VariantFilteringCriteriaVvTempranillo/README.md

-# List of the filtering criteria of the variants called in 53 samples of *Vitis vinifera* cv.
+# Filtering criteria of the variants called in 53 samples of *Vitis vinifera* cv.
 Tempranillo

-A list of the filtering criteria described in this and the following sections and the number of variants produced in each step is provided in the file **Stats_vcf_versions_v71_v71c_20221005.xlsx**.
+This is the list of the criteria applied to the raw list of variants obtained from the variant calling with `freebayes`.
+The list of criteria depicted here is also and the number of variants produced in each step is provided in the file **Stats_vcf_versions_v71_v71c_20221005.xlsx**.

 The following filtering steps were done: